neverping/prometheus-and-grafana-sample/INSTRUCTIONS.md

 #### Shaw

-Shaw is our app server, which is running Apache HTTP Server 2.4, and a dummy app on Sinatra.
+Shaw is our app server, which is running Apache HTTP Server 2.4, Node Expoter 0.16.0 and a dummy app on Sinatra.
 All the Apache data is being collected by Google mtail for Prometheus server, which is being requested by Vickers.

 Shaw name came from Elizabeth Shaw, a character from Prometheus movie.
 She was an archaeologist who visited LV-223 moon and was in a expedition to find out the homeworld of the Engineers.